-The nation's tallest monument at 630 feet, the Gateway Arch has beckoned visitors since June 1967.
+The nation's tallest monument at 630 feet, the Gateway Arch has beckoned visitors for more than 50 years.
 The Gateway Arch commemorates Thomas Jefferson and the role St. Louis played in the westward expansion of the United States.

 A visit to St. Louis isn't complete without standing at the Arch's base and playing professional photographer, but the view from the outside is only half of the experience.
-Attractions within the Arch include the Journey to the Top (the last tram leaves one hour before closing); educational programs (will be housed at the Old Courthouse); award-winning documentary movie, Monument to the Dream; and a gift shop.
+Attractions within the Arch include the Journey to the Top (the last tram leaves one hour before closing); educational programs (housed at the Old Courthouse during construction); award-winning documentary movie, Monument to the Dream; and The Arch Store.

 Closed Thanksgiving, Christmas Day and New Year's Day.

-Note: the address shown is for the Old Courthouse which will be acting as the Gateway Arch Visitors & Ticket Center starting in March 2015 and lasting throughout construction.
+Note: the address shown is for the Old Courthouse which will be acting as the Gateway Arch Visitors & Ticket Center through June 30.
+Beginning July 1, all ticketing will be available inside the Gateway Arch facility.
 Pedestrian entrance to the Arch Grounds is at Walnut Street @ Memorial Drive or via the Grand Staircase from the riverfront.